gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Common_Fields.md

 ### clova://app-launch/default-email {#AppLaunchDefaultEmail}

-This scheme is for the client to launch the default mail app.
+The client must run the default email app in response to this scheme.
 The following is an example of the action URL scheme.

 ```
 clova://app-launch/default-email